 - (b) Extended Health Benefits - (i) The Employer, by means of a policy issued by the insurance company, provides extended health benefits to all eligible faculty members.
-The monthly premium for this benefit is assumed totally by the Employer for each eligible faculty member, spouse/common-law spouse and his/her dependants.
-Plan benefits will be paid in accordance with the schedule of benefits listed in the plan and will be subject to the limitations specified in the plan including eligibility requirements. - (ii) Total lifetime coverage maximum is unlimited. - (iii) Re-imbursement level on claims is 95%. - (iv) Hearing Aid benefit claims shall be reimbursed to a maximum of \$600.00 every sixty (60) consecutive months. - (v) Vision Care benefit claims shall be reimbursed to a maximum of \$500.00 during any twenty-four (24) consecutive month period for lenses and frames or contact lenses or laser eye surgery. - (vi) Eye examinations shall be reimbursed to a maximum benefit of \$75.00 during any twenty-four (24) consecutive month period.
+The monthly premium for this benefit is assumed totally by the Employer for each eligible faculty member, spouse/common-law spouse and their dependants.
+Plan benefits will be paid in accordance with the schedule of benefits listed in the plan and will be subject to the limitations specified in the plan including eligibility requirements. - (ii) Total lifetime coverage maximum is unlimited. - (iii) Re-imbursement level on claims is 95%. - (iv) Hearing Aid benefit claims shall be reimbursed to a maximum of one thousand dollars (\$1000) every three (3) years.

-- (vii) Eligible out-of-province/country medical expenses, excluding hospital charges, shall not exceed \$25,000.00 in any twenty-four (24) month period. - (viii) Health and welfare benefit coverage shall cease on the day that an employee's employment terminates.
+- (v) Vision Care benefit claims shall be reimbursed to a maximum of \$500.00 during any twenty-four (24) consecutive month period for lenses and frames or contact lenses or laser eye surgery. - Effective July 1, 2020, vision care coverage shall be increased to six-hundred and fifty dollars (\$650). - (vi) Eye examinations shall be reimbursed to a maximum benefit of one hundred (\$100) dollars during any twenty-four (24) consecutive month period. - (vii) Eligible out-of-province/country medical expenses, excluding hospital charges, shall not exceed \$25,000.00 in any twenty-four (24) month period. - (viii) Health and welfare benefit coverage shall cease on the day that an employee's employment terminates.